nuagenetworks/nuage-metroae/Documentation/AWS.md

 - aws_mgmt_eni/aws_data_eni/aws_access_eni: The elastic network interface identifiers from the deployed VPC for each required subnet for the component.

 #### For VSC Only
+VSC is not supported as a direct AWS component, but it can be deployed by specifying several fields in `build_vars.yml` as shown below.

 In the `myvscs` section, set `target_server_type` to "kvm" and `target_server` to the address(es) of the bare-metal host(s).

 To support routed network connectivity, specify the following fields.